Current Theega

 The film released on 31 October 2014.
-This film is a remake of the 2013 Tamil film Varuthapadatha Valibar Sangam.
+This film is a remake of the 2013 Tamil film Varuthapadatha Valibar Sangam and was a commercial success just like the original.
 It was later dubbed in Hindi as Don Ki Jung.

 Plot

-Siva Rama Raju, a noted good samaritan in Parvatipuram who has a bet with Veerraju in the same village that if any one of his three daughters falls in love, he will either kill the man or cut down his ears and he takes a vow that he will marry off his daughters to the grooms of his choice, neither love marriage nor elopement.
+Siva Rama Raju, a noted good samaritan in Parvatipuram who has a bet with Veerraju in the same village that if any one of his three daughters falls in love and elopes, he will either kill the man or cut down his ears and he takes a vow that he will marry off his daughters to the grooms of his choice, neither love marriage nor elopement.
 Kavita is his third daughter.
-Raju is a wayward youth who is deeply in love with an English teacher Sunny, in a junior college.
+Raju is a wayward youth who is deeply in love with an English teacher Sunny, at a junior college.
 Kavita is one of Sunny's students.
-Raju uses Kavita as a courier to love Sunny; as the things proceed, Raju and Kavita fall in love.
+Raju uses Kavita as a courier to love Sunny; as things proceed, Raju and Kavita fall in love.
 The rest of the story is all about what happens when they want to get married.